UnicoLab/FlowyML/docs/index.md

 ```

 ### 3. 🤖 LLM & GenAI Ready
 Built-in tools for the new era of AI.
-Trace token usage, latency, and costs automatically.
+Trace token usage, latency, and costs automatically with built-in observability.

 ```python
 from flowyml import trace_llm